 This occurs when instructing the debugger to halt immediately after connecting to the target.
 It is safe to ignore this message.
 Stepping/Running the target will work as expected from this point.

-Upon starting a debug connection, the Console prints out a lot of text in red colored font
+Upon starting a debug connection, the Console prints out a lot of text regarding CSRs in red font